-In a report by the Institute for Government, “two-thirds of the public say they would be more likely to vote for a party that demonstrates how it would implement its manifesto pledges.”
-With 64% of people believing that political parties in the UK generally do not keep their election promises.
+In a report by the Institute for Government (external link), “two-thirds of the public say they would be more likely to vote for a party that demonstrates how it would implement its manifesto pledges,” with 64% of people believing that political parties in the UK generally do not keep their election promises.

-The same can be said for businesses.
+The same can be said in businesses.
 There’s nothing more frustrating for your clients or customers than when a business goes back on a promise.
-Whether you’re delivering work to existing clients or pitching for new business, developing trust is one of your biggest challenges.
-If your audience aren’t sold into believing you will keep your promises, they’re unlikely to give you their vote or their business.
+Whether you’re delivering work to existing partners or pitching for new business, developing trust is an ongoing challenge.
+If your audience isn't sold into believing you will keep your promises, you're unlikely to win their vote – or their business.

-When it comes to the world of business, what can we glean from the ultra-competitive world of politics?
+When it comes to the world of business, what can we glean from the ultra-competitive political sphere?

-People will interact with your marketing and you may even see a small spike in sales as people come to try out whatever you have promised.
-However, this will be short-lived though if you don’t deliver.
+The first lesson is that eye-catching marketing, which promises the world, does not guarantee success.
+It may deliver a small spike in sales, but this will be short-lived if you don’t deliver.
 Trust takes years to build and seconds to break.
 To be sure you are keeping your promises and nurturing trust, you need to be certain both about what you can deliver and what you are saying.

 There are a number of places you interact with your customers and each one is an opportunity to build trust.
-The following advice aims to help you strike the balance between keeping you client or customer happy, without the need to make generalised or over-the-top promises that you’re unsure you can deliver.
+The following advice aims to help you strike the balance between keeping you customer happy without making over-ambitious promises that you’re unsure you can deliver.

 Be who you say you are

 Make sure you regularly review your branding to make sure it’s still relevant to the services and products your company delivers.
 Include taglines in this review.
-Avis Rental Car’s tagline “We try harder” might sound nice, but the company have been on the receiving end of poor customer satisfaction surveys so it’s important to deliver on brand promise.
+Avis’s tagline “we try harder” might sound nice, but the real value comes from living up to such promises.